 - Facilitate innovative collaboration between strong disciplines

 - Strengthen the scientific and social impact, and the visibility of the research

 - Educate the next generation of welfare researchers

 - Increase the well-being and skill development of children and youth

 - Change the welfare state paradigm from compensation to prevention

 INVEST – Inequalities, Interventions and New Welfare State

 INVEST Research Flagship Centre operates under the University of Turku and the Finnish Institute for Health and Welfare.
-The operations are funded by the Academy of Finland Flagship Programme (17.3 M€ in 2019–2026), the host institutions and various other external research funders such as European Research Council (ERC) and National Institute of Health (NIH).
+The operations are funded by the Research Council of Finland Flagship Programme (17.3 M€ in 2019–2026), the host institutions and various other external research funders such as European Research Council (ERC) and National Institute of Health (NIH).